-As the world shifts away from fossil fuels, renewable energy can’t get us there alone.
+As the world shifts away from fossil fuels, renewable generation can’t get us there alone.
 From transportation to the electric grid, energy storage, paired with abundant renewable energy sources, will prove an essential technology in reaching global decarbonization goals.

 Two landmark pieces of California legislation further support demand for decarbonization through electrification: